 Now part of JSTOR.
 Library of images relating to art and architecture, humanities, and social sciences.

-Artstor is an online database that includes images for a variety of subjects collected from hundreds of museums, artists, photo archives, libraries, and rare collections.
+JSTOR is a database that provides access to scholarly works, primary historical documents, and thousands of images for scholarly use.
+It includes Artstor, a collection of over 3 million high quality images in a variety of subjects collected from hundreds of museums, artists, photo archives, libraries, and rare collections.
 It is the most comprehensive image resource available for educational and scholarly use, with many rare collections that are not available anywhere else.
-The Holy Cross Libraries provide access to Artstor so you can search, view, download, and use images in the collection.
+The Holy Cross Libraries provide access to JSTOR and Artstor so you can search, view, download, and use images in the collection.

 Now part of JSTOR.
 Library of images relating to art and architecture, humanities, and social sciences.